-First, you may want to see the differences between two revisions of a file using an external diff program (perhaps a graphical one, or perhaps your file is in such a format that the output of unified diff is non-sensical).
+First, you may want to see the differences between two revisions of a file using an external diff program (perhaps a graphical one, or perhaps your file is in such a format that the output of unified diff is nonsensical).
 In this case, you'll need to grab a copy of the old revision, redirect it to a file, and pass both that and the file in your working copy to your external diff program.

-Sometimes it's easier to look at an older version of a file in its entirety as opposed to just the differences between it and another revision.
+Secondly, it's sometimes just easier to look at an older version of a file in its entirety than to look only at the differences between it and another revision.